DordeK/Flart.i-ecommerce-store/README.md

     * commerce.js,
     * axios

-### commerce.js libary takes care of database and backend functionality and stripe takes care of payment, comunicating between commerce.js and React web-app is possible true api calls with axios
+### commerce.js libary takes care of database and backend functionality and stripe takes care of payment, comunicating between commerce.js and React web-app is possible through api calls with axios

 * ## with React i used